What to Do After a Flood

 Who to Contact

-Start by contacting your DEC Regional Permits Administrator before beginning any repairs or clean-up.
+Start by contacting your DEC Regional Permit Administrator before beginning any repairs or clean-up.

 - Contact your county's Soil and Water Conservation District with questions on how to stabilize stream banks and assess damage.
 See "Links Leaving DEC's Website" at right to find your county office.